jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit04/linear_regression_with_scikit_Learn.md

 # Linear Regression with Scikit-Learn
 {: .hidden-title }

+## Overview

 Linear Regression in Scikit-Learn is a straightforward and widely used technique to understand and model the relationship between variables.
 It works by finding the best-fitting straight line that predicts a target value based on one or more input features.
 With Scikit-Learn’s ```LinearRegression()``` class, you can easily train the model using ```.fit(X, y)```, make predictions with ```.predict()```, and measure accuracy using metrics like the R² score.
 It’s useful for tasks like predicting house prices or fuel efficiency, and fits smoothly into Scikit-Learn’s ecosystem for preprocessing, model evaluation, and building machine learning pipelines.

 ## Activities